dtaylor1701/Parakeet/README.md

 ```

 ### ActionContextProviding
-The execution environment (e.g., a ViewModel or Coordinator) conforms to this protocol to provide the context required by an action.
+The execution environment (e.g., a View, ViewModel, or Coordinator) conforms to this protocol to provide the context required by an action.

 ```swift
 public protocol ActionContextProviding {